 The single entry point for interaction with the Research Directorates-General and agencies of the European Commission.
-It hosts a full range of services that facilitate the monitoring and the management of proposals and projects throughout their lifecycle, including calls for proposals, and access to the Electronic Submission Services of the Commission.
+It hosts a full range of services that facilitate the monitoring and the management of proposals and projects throughout their lifecycle, including calls for proposals, and access to the electronic submission services.